Find the best gold ETFs

 Written by

-Gold ETFs are exchange-traded funds that let you invest in gold without owning the metal itself.
-Instead, these funds trade like stocks and either track the spot price of gold itself or invest in entities involved in the gold industry, such as gold mining companies.
+Gold exchange-traded funds (ETFs) let you invest in gold without owning the metal itself.
+Instead, these funds trade like stocks and either track the spot price of gold or invest in entities involved in the gold industry, such as gold mining companies.

 Gold ETFs are an excellent option for investors who want exposure to the gold market and gold futures without dealing with shipping, storage and insurance.